 If you’ve come this far then you have already likely found an expert advisor, probably online.
 If you haven’t found a good source yet, the perfect source is the MQL5 website which contains plenty of resources for both the MT4 and MT5 platforms (Comparing MetaTrader 4 and 5: MT4 vs. MT5).

-You will also find some more EAs on our Forex strategies category of articles which provide useful and effective trading strategies.
+You will also find some more EAs in our Forex strategies category of articles that provide useful and effective trading strategies.
 Expert advisors will have a ‘*.mq4’ extension, which is the same language as the MQL4 language the MT4 platform itself is coded.

 Download the EA file on your computer and then right-click>copy the file.
-Next, go back to your MT4 platform, select the ‘File’ menu and click on ‘Open data folder’.
+Next, go back to your MT4 platform, select the ‘File’ menu, and click on ‘Open data folder’.
 This will open the window where all your MT4 platform files are saved on your computer.
 If you’re using different Forex brokers, their individual MT4 platforms will have separate data folders, even though the MT4 platform remains largely the same.
-We discussed this earlier when looking at how someone can start their own Forex brokerage, and saw how every broker needs to purchase a license from MetaQuotes.
-(How to create your own Forex brokerage firm)
+Check out our Admiral Broker in-depth review for more brokers.

 It is important to keep this in mind so that you don’t get frustrated that some of the MT4 platforms you have installed don’t show the expert advisor you just downloaded.
 This is why I’m showing you how to access the data folder of the particular MT4 platform where you would like to launch the EA – through the steps above.